-The 2015 season saw a rash of injuries, including to two of the team’s top players in Tony Romo (IR-collarbone) and Dez Bryant (foot), but Woicik and his staff were able to assist with the return of Bryant to the field following a five-game absence.
-Woicik’s program also continued to increase the stamina, strength and speed of the entire team throughout the season.
+The 2015 season saw a rash of injuries, including to two of the team’s top players in Romo (IR-collarbone) and Dez Bryant (foot), but Woicik and his staff assisted with the return of Bryant following a ve-game absence.
+Woicik’s program also continued to increase the stami- na, strength and speed of the entire team throughout the season.

-The team’s work showed through the strength and conditioning program headed by Woicik in 2014 with their display of stamina throughout games, particularly on offense where Dallas led the league in time of possession with a season average of 32:26.
+The team’s work showed through the strength and conditioning program headed by Woicik in 2014 with their display of stamina throughout games, particularly on offense where Dallas led the league in time of possession (32:26).
 Woicik and his staff were also responsible with assisting in the return of injured players from the previous season, while also continuing to help players who suffered injuries during the 2014 season to return to the field as quick as possible.